Silsoe: The Lock-up

 In Church Road, is an ironstone lock-up erected 1796, octagonal, with a pointed head to the doorway.
 It was used as a temporary place for stray animals or drunks, and its central pole, now removed, was used to chain prisoners in transit between Bedford and Luton.

 Modern history

 The village was struck by an F1/T2 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.

 The Millennium Green is a 4.94-hectare amenity space located off the High Street.
 Cranfield University landscape engineering students drew up designs in collaboration with residents of the village and won a grant of over £45,000 to form the Green, a tranquil centrepiece for the village.
 As an integral part of the village, Cranfield University had also been invited to contribute to Silsoe Parish Council's Millennium Time Capsule which was placed there in March 2000.

+Ron Baynham (1929–2024), a former England international footballer, retired to the village.